 Its value is determined by device capabilities.

-his attribute indicates the maximum number of spatial streams that the STA can receive in an EHT sounding NDP of bandwidth equal to any one of 20, 40 or 80 MHz.
+If dot11EHTSUBeamformeeImplemented is true, this attribute indicates the maximum number of spatial streams that the STA can receive in an EHT sounding NDP of bandwidth equal to any one of 20, 40 or 80 MHz.
 This attribute also indicates the maximum total number of spatial streams over all users that can be sent in a DL MU-MIMO trans- mission in an EHT MU PPDU of bandwidth equal to any one of 20, 40 or 80 MHz, on an RU/MRU that includes that STA, where the RU/MRU might or might not span the entire PPDU bandwidth."

+Reserved if dot11EHTSUBeamformeeImplemented is false.

 DEFVAL { 4 }